Australasian Trauma Society: Membership

 Membership of the Society is open to doctors, nurses and paramedical personnel from both Australia and New Zealand.
 Associate membership is open to others outside of those categories.

 Activities

-The ATS runs an annual scientific meeting either alone or in combination with other organisations such as the Trauma Association of Canada.
+The ANZTS runs an annual scientific meeting either alone or in combination with other organisations such as the Trauma Association of Canada.
 It also provides financial and other support for the Australasian National Trauma Registry consortium.

 An annual travelling fellowship is offered to a member to allow them to further their trauma care knowledge.

 The medical journal Injury is the journal for both the ATS and the British Trauma Society.